Most of our rounding methods are based on arithmetic rounding.

 Quadratic and Cubic rounding can be defined in a similar way.
 It would even be possible to go for arithmetic-geometric rounding or harmonic-geometric rounding, but that would imply having to do an approximative iterative calculation of the boundary each time it is needed, while the rounding modes described above can still be achieved with relatively simple multiplication and addition operations.

-In any case it is necessary to define the rule how to round numbers that lie exactly on the boundary.
+In any case it is necessary to define the rule how to round numbers that lie exactly on the boundary, unless we can prove that the boundary is irrational.

 The ruby-gem long-decimal supports geometric, harmonic, quadratic and cubic rounding in addition to the regular arithmetic rounding, that is referred to as „half“.